carylwyatt/carylwyatt.github.io/_posts/2018-08-13-week-of-13-august.md

 - selected 5 (Eastern)
 - tada!

 It's 2pm, and I'm very tempted to call it a week.
-I could:
+I could work on:
-- work on the weird board closing before calibration problem
+- weird board closing before calibration problem
 - creating an image based on the current "new" SD card
 - libinsight API